CaveNightingale/DimensionalThreading/README.md

 ### Configuration

 ##### DimThread comes with 2 native Gamerules:
-- `/gamerule dimthread_active <true/false>` enables/disables the mod
+- `/gamerule dimthreadActive <true/false>` enables/disables the mod
-- `/gamerule dimthread_thread_count <count>`changes the amount of threads used

 ### FAQ

 ##### Does the mod change Vanilla behaviour?
 DimThread aims to conserve vanilla-parity in all points.
-At the moment there are no known deviations in behaviour from Mojangs`server.jar`.
-If you notice any, feel free to [open an issue.](https://github.com/WearBlackAllDay/DimensionalThreading/issues)
+Currently, some bugs related to data-pack has been confirmed.
+But there are no other deviations in behaviour from Mojangs`server.jar`.
+If you notice any, feel free to [open an issue.](https://github.com/CaveNightingale/DimensionalThreading/issues)

 ##### Can my dimensions get de-synchronized?
 As stated above this is **NOT** the case.
 DimThread will always synchronize the dimensions it threads with each other, setting the overall MSPT to the slowest individual dimension.